What Geysers and Hot Springs includes

 Students can compare geysers to a pot of boiling water.
 Geysers exist in volcanic areas where pressure increases and water boils.
 If you cover a pot of water with a lid and turn up the heat, the water will start to boil.
 Eventually, the pressure will increase to a point where the lid blows off the pot.
 This is exactly what happens with geysers.

-Water, naturally, is necessity because it is the source of a geyser’s steam.
+Water, naturally, is a necessity because it is the source of a geyser’s steam.
 It travels underground through deep, high-pressure cracks in the crust of the earth before it erupts.
 When it finally does burst through the surface, it can shoot up to 200 feet into the air.

 Students may find it strange that geysers have to have a plumbing system, but the lesson explains what this actually means.
 The plumbing system in a house carries water through a network of pipes in kitchens and bathrooms.
 A plumbing system for a geyser is fairly similar.
 Instead of pipes, water for a geyser passes through a network of fractures (cracks the earth’s surface due to stress), fissures, spaces, and sometimes cavities or holes.